google/codeu_project_2017/README.md

 In addition to your team's client and server, the project also includes a Relay Server.
 This is not needed to get your project started.
-You can start it locally using `./build.py run codeu.chat.RelayMain <args>`.
+You can start it locally using `python build.py run codeu.chat.RelayMain <args>`.
 Look in `RelayMain.Java` for information about arguments.